 Using exploratory analysis in 3D, you can investigate your data by interactively creating graphics and editing analysis parameters in real time.
 The interactive tools help you create analytical objects by clicking in the scene or using input source layers.
+Depending on the tool, the analysis feedback in the view is color-coded to distinguish what is obstructed, unobstructed, or out of range.
 You can manipulate analysis parameters and receive real-time visual feedback in the scene.

-- The Line of Sight tool creates sight lines to determine if one or more targets are visible from a given observer location.
+- The Line of Sight tool creates sight lines to determine whether one or more targets are visible from a given observer location.

 - The View Dome tool determines the parts of a sphere that are visible from an observer located at the center.